Are you searching for “nipple piercing near me” because you are thinking about a body change?

 Some people believe that nipple piercing hurts, and others say that it doesn’t hurt at all.

-Others claim that it feels good, and still others say that it feels like nothing at all.
+Others claim it feels good, and others say it feels like nothing.

 There are many different styles of nipple piercing, and some involve jewelry that looks like real gemstones.

-Whatever style you go with, you should consider the benefits and risks involved.
+Whatever style you choose, you should consider the benefits and risks involved.

 Here are some things to keep in mind before you decide to pierce your nipples.